 The Forest Online is a unique interdisciplinary course of McDaniel College, featuring a two-credit January term trip to Perú, book-ended with seven-week one-credit seminars in the fall and spring.
-This bi-annual, year-long course explores the diversity of people and nature through the lens of the Amazon rainforest.
+This bi-annual program is focused on developing skills in entrepreneurial storytelling through a year-long course that explores the diversity of people and nature through the lens of the Amazon rainforest.

 THE LOCATION AND ITINERARY

 The 2018 itinerary included visiting the region’s bustling capital of Puerto Maldonado and staying at two rainforest sites, the Las Piedras Amazon Center (LPAC) and the native community of Boca Pariamanu.
 At each site, we engaged in scientific research, media development, and intercultural learning.

 In Boca Pariamanu, we learned from the native Amahuacan people how they use a mix of agroforestry, ecotourism, and other methods of sustainable resource extraction to make a living from their territorial lands.
 We also learned about Amahuacan culture and their relationship with the forest beyond how they use it to make money.
 At LPAC, where we spent eleven days, we learned from researchers at the center and worked with young Peruvian leaders in the Future Leaders program on a collaborative project designed to advance local-to-global sustainable development.

 To learn more about the places we visited and people we worked with please check out our partners page.
 To learn more about the culture of the people of Madre de Dios and the Las Piedras, check out the tab labelled Las Piedras Culture.

 Wanna Join The Forest Online?
 Next Departure is in 2020.